charlesfrye/charlesfrye.github.io/_posts/2018-03-06-frechet-derivative-introduction.markdown

 #### Vector Inputs

-So far, so done in high school.
+So far, so done in Calc I.
 Let's kick it up a notch to
 the vector version of the quadratic function above: